-The most immediately devastating impact of the Columbian Exchange followed the introduction of new diseases into the Americas.
-The settlers and the chickens, cattle, black rats, and mosquitoes that accompanied them introduced contagious diseases to a people who had no biological defence against them.
-Native Americans' immune systems were not adapted to cope with alien diseases such as smallpox, measles, chickenpox, influenza, malaria, and yellow fever.
-Once they were exposed to them, they began to die in their hundreds of thousands.
-Half the Cherokee nation died in a smallpox epidemic in 1738, and some other tribes were wiped out entirely.
-European explorers encountered and brought back American illnesses such as Chagas Disease, but the effect on Old World populations was negligible compared with the consequences of Old World pathogens in the New World.
+New World peoples were using stone-age tools, had no wheeled vehicles, and few domesticated animals when they encountered Old World societies, who used guns and alphabets, farmed pigs, sheep, and cattle, and kept bees.
+The huge cultural changes that ensued, especially in the Americas, were complicated by the two societies' very different attitudes to the "ownership" of nature and property; attitudes that would have significant consequences for future settlers and the chickens, cattle, black rats, and mosquitoes that accompanied them introduced contagious diseases to a people who had no biological defense against them.
+American Indians' immune systems were not adapted to cope with alien diseases such as smallpox, measles, chickenpox, influenza, malaria, and yellow fever.
+Once they were exposed to them, they began to die in the hundreds of thousands.
+Half the Cherokee nation died in a smallpox epidemic